 Learning your child has cancer is devastating and life-changing.
 Our nationally recognized team of pediatric cancer specialists is here to offer hope to your child and family through state-of-the-art, comprehensive care.
 We're dedicated to finding the most promising treatments and are at the forefront of delivering advanced forms of personalized medicine for childhood cancer.
-We do this through our affiliation with Children's Oncology Group and our own pediatric oncology research program, which has established and grown the Haworth Innovative Therapeutics Clinic as well as the Signatures Precision Medicine Program and oversees the Beat Childhood Cancer consortium, a group of 33 hospitals across the United States.
+We do this through our affiliation with Children's Oncology Group and our own pediatric oncology research program, which has established and grown the Haworth Innovative Therapeutics Clinic as well as the Signatures Precision Medicine Program.
+We also lead the Beat Childhood Cancer consortium, a group of more than 40 children's hospitals and institutions.

 James Fahner, MD, talks about the nationally-recognized pediatric cancer team at Helen DeVos Children's Hospital.

 Conditions We Treat

 Our children's cancer specialists know that treating a child is very different than treating an adult, so we have an entire multidisciplinary care team who work with patients in the hospital and in our outpatient clinic to help make treatment as kid-friendly as possible.
 We offer the services of child life specialists and the Pediatric Oncology Resource Team (P.O.R.T) to help meet the complex needs of our patients and families.
 Our specialists have expert knowledge in treating a variety of conditions, including:

 Our Care Team

 Our pediatric hematology/oncology team is led by a dedicated group of board-certified physicians with expertise in pediatric hematology/oncology, internal medicine and pediatrics.
 As a teaching hospital, physicians are sometimes accompanied by fellows, residents or medical students.
 We work closely with colleagues from many specialties across Helen DeVos Children's Hospital, including radiation oncologists and pediatric intensive care physicians.